The compulsory portion under Swiss succession law

 The size of the compulsory portion varies in accordance with who is inheriting it.
 The part of the estate not protected by the compulsory portions, known as the divisible portion, is therefore dependent on a person's family structure.

-Half of the statutory share of inheritance each
+- Parents: each half of the statutory share of inheritance

 Grandchildren are only legal heirs if they inherit instead of their deceased parent.
 In that case they are also protected by the compulsory portion, as shown in the example below.